 February shouldn’t be the only month designed for love and fun just because it has Valentine’s day in it.
-Every month is the ideal time to discuss the sensitive topic of romance scams and extortion emails, which just so happen to be the topics of two of our recent security training videos.
+Every month is the ideal time to discuss the sensitive topic of romance scams and extortion emails, which just so happen to be the topics of two of our recent cybersecurity training videos.

 Searching for the one and only with the help of the internet and its various dating platforms, has become the norm.
 It has also become a platform for scammers to target unsuspecting victims, searching for love or some fun.
-With our two new security training videos we want to raise awareness about these important, yet sensitive, topics.
+With our two new cybersecurity training videos we want to raise awareness about these important, yet sensitive, topics.

 Romance scams and extortion emails, are a profitable part of the cyber-criminal industry.
 Cybercriminals rely on the shame and taboo of falling for such scams.
 Like with any phishing attempts, many of those scams are quite elaborate and therefore it is important to know the signs.

-New Security Training Video: Extortion Emails
+New Cybersecurity Training Videos: Extortion Emails

 Extortion emails are more common than you think.
-Our new security training video raises the awareness and informs people about this type of phishing.
+Our new cybersecurity training video raises the awareness and informs people about this type of phishing.
 Yes this is a type of phishing.
 The cybercriminals have cast a wide net by sending these emails at random.
 They hope that by chance some people will fall for their scam.
 The emails contain threats of releasing embarrassing pictures or sensitive information about the recipient unless they pay the hush money.
 These emails are often called sexstortion emails.
 Their threats often involve claims of information or images about the recipient’s alleged sexual behavior.

-New Security Training Video: Romance Scams
+New Cybersecurity Training Videos: Romance Scams